sergeicu/e2/research-computing.md

 - to load any of these software you write the following command _after_ you logged into CPU/GPU node: `load module <name>`
 - e.g. `module load matlab`, `module load anaconda`, `module load singularity`
 - to request new software to be installed you must write to `research-computing@childrens.harvard.edu`
-- alternatively, if you know how to use Docker, how can deploy Docker images via `singularity` software
+- alternatively, if you know how to use Docker, how can deploy Docker images via `singularity` software (more info below)
 - alternatively, if you use anaconda, you can also deploy preinstalled binaries via `conda install <binary>` command (more info below)

 #### Running SLURM in interactive mode vs batch mode